puppetlabs/puppet-docs/source/pe/3.7/install_what_and_where.markdown

 #### Puppet Master Logs

-The puppet master service's logging are contained in two files:
+The Puppet master service's logging are contained in two files:

 * `/var/log/pe-puppetserver/puppetserver.log`: the Puppet master application logs its activity here; this is where things like compilation errors and deprecation warnings can be found.
 * `/var/log/pe-puppetserver/pe-puppetserver-daemon.log`: this is where fatal errors or crash reports can be found.

 #### Puppet Agent Logs

-On *nix nodes, the puppet agent service logs its activity to the syslog service.
+On *nix nodes, the Puppet agent service logs its activity to the syslog service.
 Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux, `/var/log/system.log` on Mac OS X, and `/var/adm/messages` on Solaris.

-On Windows nodes, the puppet agent service logs its activity to the Windows Event Log.
+On Windows nodes, the Puppet agent service logs its activity to the Windows Event Log.
 You can view its logs by browsing the Event Viewer.
 (Control Panel → System and Security → Administrative Tools → Event Viewer)

 #### ActiveMQ Logs